 Note

-For 2025 Intake (Autumn B session), applications will open 30 July 2024 and close 31 October 2024.
+Applications for 2025 Intake have closed.
+For 2026 Intake (Autumn B session), applications will open August and close 31 October 2025.
+Read how to apply for more information.

 In addition to core areas of physiotherapy, students learn about evidence-based and professional practice, interprofessional teamwork and leadership, and undertake a research project.
 Advanced subjects include treatment of complex patients, health promotion and community rehabilitation.
 All students develop a professional portfolio designed to reflect professional competencies.